Welcome to UMBC!

 - Review your myUMBC notifications and to-dos and reply to requests promptly.
 Failure to respond within the requested time frame may reduce your financial aid funding.

-- The awards listed on your initial financial aid offer are based on full-time enrollment.
-If you plan to enroll for less than 12 credits, you must contact the Office of Financial Aid and Scholarships to discuss how part-time enrollment may affect your awards.
+- Many awards listed on your initial financial aid offer may be based on full-time enrollment.
+If you plan to enroll for less than 12 credits, you should contact the Office of Financial Aid and Scholarships to discuss how part-time enrollment may affect your awards.

 - Privacy laws restrict information that can be disclosed regarding student records.
 Please visit our Profile Sharing page for more information on how to authorize others to access your financial aid and billing information.